This FAQ page is updated on a regular basis, so make sure to check it frequently for new information. All updates are added to the bottom of the page.

 What is the application deadline?

-Admissions will close on March 1, 2020.
+The 2020/2021 admissions cycle closed on March 1, 2020.
+The 2021/2022 dates will become available in December.
+To be notified when the application system opens, sign up for our mailing list on our Homepage.
 We encourage candidates to submit their application as early as possible.
-Please refer to the application page here to learn why and to prepare your application.
+Please refer to the application page here to learn why, and to prepare your application.

 What is the weekly time commitment?

 The weekly time commitment is four to five hours per week for the average learner.
 Note, however, that no one will be an "average" learner in all of the courses.
 For instance, if you have stronger quantitative skills but weaker qualitative skills for instance, you may find the Clean Energy Policy course more challenging, requiring more hours.
 Conversely, if you have stronger qualitative skills, you may find the Technology Transitions Course more challenging, thus requiring additional hours.
 On average though, the program was designed for a 5-hour weekly commitment.

 How are the certificate courses delivered?

 A hybrid of both online and in-person interaction, this program consists of a self-paced foundations precourse, a week on campus, and four 8-week core courses.